boocs/Unreal-clang-tidy-guide/README.md

 #### Notes:
 Code change doesn't seem like it would hurt.

-As always test your changes!
+Always test when changing code!
+See [warning](#warning-changing-unreal-code) section.

 #### Recommendation:
 - `Change` code(Tidy quick fix)